-This is a water sign, and one ruled by Neptune, and this reveals a lot about Piscean boundlessness, and as ruler of the sea, it also has a connection to the mythical great flood that wiped out the earth.
-A great flood wiping the slate clean, ready for spring to emerge once again (and this slate cleaning is something akin to both Scorpio and Pisces).
-In Liz Greene’s’ book on Neptune, this flood is also feared when a Pisces or Neptune type, dares to live an individual life, and there is a terror that the “flood will come and one will be destroyed.”
+Pisces is a water sign, and one ruled by Neptune, and this reveals a lot about Piscean boundlessness, and as ruler of the sea, it also has a connection to the mythical great flood that wiped out the earth.
+A great flood wiping the slate clean, ready for spring to emerge once again.
+In Liz Greene’s’ book, Neptune and the Quest for Redemption, this flood is also feared.
+“When a Pisces or Neptune type, dares to live an individual life, there is a terror that the “flood” will come and one will be destroyed.”
 The great flood has been compared to the abyss opening and the great tidal rising and everything disappearing beneath.
-A Piscean has immeasurable depths and destructive waves and all kinds of dark creatures from the depths of the ocean.

 The salmon swim upstream once a year to spawn and to die in the place where they were born.
 His journey back to the beginning symbolizes the process whereby Pisces enters into her past to know herself better, to allow old and unwanted parts of herself to die and to allow new parts to be created.
 Pisces has the ability, paralleled only by Scorpio, to recreate her own life.
 She is open to many forces of healing, and this openness is ultimately the way for her to reach a place of even deeper wisdom and understanding than she knew before.
 By The Knot of Time